mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 When using the GPU, you can perform the overflow check through the check tensor overflow watchpoint in the [debugger](https://mindspore.cn/mindinsight/docs/en/master/debugger_online.html#anomaly-check-list).

 After the overflow problem is found, find and analyze the first overflow node.
 (For Ascend overflow data, find the node with the smallest timestamp based on the timestamp in the file name.
 For GPU overflow data, find the first node in the execution sequence.)
-Determine the overflow cause based on the input and output data of the operator.
+Determine the overflow cause based on the input and output data of the API.

 The common solutions to the overflow problem are as follows:

 1. Enable dynamic loss scale or set a proper static loss scale value.
 For details, see [LossScale](https://www.mindspore.cn/tutorials/experts/en/master/others/mixed_precision.html).
 Note that when the static loss scale in the GPU scenario is directly used for Ascend training, unexpected frequent overflow may occur, affecting convergence.
 After the loss scale is enabled, you may need to perform multiple experiments to adjust the init_loss_scale (initial value), scale_factor, and scale_window of loss scale until there are few floating-point overflows during training.
-2. If the overflow problem has a key impact on the accuracy and cannot be avoided, change the corresponding operator to the FP32 operator (the performance may be greatly affected after the adjustment).
+2. If the overflow problem has a key impact on the accuracy and cannot be avoided, change the corresponding API to the FP32 API (the performance may be greatly affected after the adjustment).

 Conclusion: